NHOQA/TD-XPAH-HaLow-Mesh/README.md

   - since this image includes a desktop, for the first boot ill go into raspi-config and set to boot directly to console<br> since we'll never use the desktop again <br>
-  -Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/  <br>
+  - Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/  <br>
   - Teledatics image with driver pre-installed https://discord.com/channels/@me/1175046016739856405/1194749506214965298 <br>
-  -Install bridge-utils package "apt-get install bridge-utils"
+  - Install bridge-utils package "apt-get install bridge-utils"

 Once those pre-requisites are done, set up Pi as follows